Cuckmere House School

 We offer a Learning Powers Approach and promote learning dispositions in our curriculum that will develop curious, adventurous, determined and collaborative learners.
 We deliver these attributes through our “Tower Powers”:

 We offer a low arousal environment with clear visual structures to help students understand the environment and reduce anxiety.
-Our positive approach is supported by a clear a reward system that flows through each lesson, day, week and term.
+Our positive approach is supported by a clear reward system that flows through each lesson, day, week and term.
 We aim to work closely with our students, their families and carers as well as other professionals to provide clearly targeted and individualised learning programmes for our students.

 - Have autism as a priority need

 - Have social, emotional and mental health needs